godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/browser-action.md

 ## Examples When Used

-- When creating a web form submission process, Roo launches a browser, navigates to the form, fills out fields with the `type` action, and clicks submit.
+- When creating a web form submission process, Saarthi launches a browser, navigates to the form, fills out fields with the `type` action, and clicks submit.
-- When testing a responsive website, Roo navigates to the site and uses scroll actions to examine different sections.
+- When testing a responsive website, Saarthi navigates to the site and uses scroll actions to examine different sections.
-- When capturing screenshots of a web application, Roo navigates through different pages and takes screenshots at each step.
+- When capturing screenshots of a web application, Saarthi navigates through different pages and takes screenshots at each step.
-- When demonstrating an e-commerce checkout flow, Roo simulates the entire process from product selection to payment confirmation.
+- When demonstrating an e-commerce checkout flow, Saarthi simulates the entire process from product selection to payment confirmation.

 ## Usage Examples